steve-lebleu/typeplate/README.md

 ### Step 7: setup cliamrc.json for sending transactional email

-Sending transactional email is provided by [cliam](https://github.com/konfer-be/cliam).
+Transactional emails are used in authentication process, to confirm an account or execute a new password request.
 Currently supported providers are Mailgun, Mailjet, Postmark, Sendgrid, Sendinblue and Sparkpost.
-If you're not with they, you can use a simple SMTP server.
+If you're not with them, you can use a simple SMTP server (default with [ethereal](https://ethereal.email/)).

 Open the *.cliamrc.json* and fill the [required configuration](https://github.com/konfer-be/cliam/wiki/Configuration) according your sending mode.

-See [Cliam official documentation](https://github.com/konfer-be/cliam/wiki) for more information about configuration of this file.
+See Cliam official [documentation](https://github.com/konfer-be/cliam/wiki) for more information.

 Sandbox is set to true by default and emails are not send.
 Pass this value to false when you're ready.